Testing the coupling of dark radiations in light of the Hubble tension

 Establishing a theoretical framework to resolve the Hubble tension is a daunting task.
 From the perspective of CMB power spectrum analysis, the precise determination of the acoustic peak angular scale $\theta_s$ is crucial, as it determines both the sound horizon at decoupling $r_s$ and the distance $D_A$ to the CMB surface of last scattering via $\theta_s = r_s/D_A$.
-One class of models aims to reduce the sound horizon in order to alleviate the Hubble tension.
-These models, known as early-time solutions, e.g., the early dark energy (EDE) model (see \cite{Poulin:2023lkg} for a comprehensive review) introduce an additional dark energy component that is active around the equality epoch and dilutes rapidly thereafter.
-Although EDE has shown promise in mitigating the Hubble tension, it has also introduced new challenges, such as worsening the $S_8$ tension and the coincidence problem \cite{Heymans:2020gsg, hill2020early}.
+One class of models aims to reduce the sound horizon to alleviate the Hubble tension.
+For example, the early dark energy (EDE) model introduces a dark-energy-like component that becomes active around the matter-radiation equality and dilutes thereafter.
+Though EDE has shown promise in mitigating the tension, it has introduced new challenges, such as worsening the $S_8$ tension and fine-tuning problems.\cite{Heymans:2020gsg, hill2020early}.
 Moreover, some efforts have been made to investigate non-standard scenarios, e.g. dark matter-radiation interaction \cite{Ackerman:2008kmp,Kumar:2018yhh,ghosh2020can}, modified gravity paradigm \cite{Schiavone:2022wvq,Montani:2023xpd}, ultra-light primordial black holes \cite{Papanikolaou:2023oxq}.

-Another avenue for exploration lies in early dark radiations.
-In addition to the CMB photons, the $\Lambda $CDM model predicts the existence of a neutrino background that contributes to the radiation energy density $\rho_{\rm r}$.
-This density can be expressed as:
+Another way to reduce sound horizon is the addition of dark radiations before recombination.
+This can lead to differences in the effective number of relativistic degrees of freedom $N_{\rm eff}$ from standard model predictions, providing a clue to new physics. $N_{\rm eff}$ is a key probe of the temperature evolution of the early Universe and characterizes the energy density of relativistic species, such as neutrinos.
+The energy contribution by photons can be determined by CMB temperature today.
+The remaining radiation species contributing to total radiation energy is given by